nuejs/nue/packages/nuejs.org/blog/rethinking-reactivity/index.md

 ## Keeping things small

 The compiled Nue code is very small: Only like ~1.2x larger than the HTML-based source code.
 This makes Nue applications the smallest on the market.

-*Evan You*'s (creator of Vue) [compared][evan] the generated code size of Vue and Svelte components.
+*Evan You* (creator of Vue) [compared][evan] the generated code size of Vue and Svelte components.
 He used TodoMVC as the measure for an individual component.
 By adding [Nue TodoMVC](/todomvc/) to the mix we get the following data:

 [evan]: //github.com/yyx990803/vue-svelte-size-analysis